LINCS-pipelines/mema/README.md

     "password:pass123", "\n")

 ```
-Now you can run the current MEMA vignettes.
-One way to do this is to download current vignettes from github and open them in  RStudio.
-First download vignettes into the local directory
+Now you can run the current MEMA vignettes packaged within the container.
+To do this, open the Rmd files in the vignettes_MEP-LINCS_2017-05-17 directory in the RStudio file browser.
+The code can be exectued whole via RStudio knit toolbar ("Knit to HTML"), or by executing individual chunks of code interactively.

+To download and run the most recent version of vignettes from github, execute following commands in RStudio.
 ```
 download.file("https://raw.githubusercontent.com/MEP-LINCS/MEMA/master/vignettes/Preprocess-Levels1and2.Rmd",
     destfile="~/Preprocess-Levels1and2.Rmd")
 download.file("https://raw.githubusercontent.com/MEP-LINCS/MEMA/master/vignettes/Preprocess-Levels3and4.Rmd",
 destfile="~/Preprocess-Levels3and4.Rmd")
 ```
 Vignettes can now be opened by clicking on the file link in the RStudio file browser.
-The code can be exectued whole via RStudio knit toolbar ("Knit to HTML"), or by executing individual chunks of code interactively.
-When using knit toolbar, RStudio will first update some packages and then create the output html and open it in the browser.